Death Star: Original Death Star

+The second season of Andor depicts the Ghorman project, a covert working group formed in 4 BBY and led by Krennic designed to carry out the suppression of the planet Ghorman with propaganda campaigns in place throughout the galaxy designed to turn public opinion on the Ghor people and justify the Empire's need to gouge-mine the planet of the mineral kalkite, which was necessary to coat the Death Star's reactor lenses.
+At the suggestion of Imperial Security Bureau Supervisor Dedra Meero, who was given control of the project, the Empire allowed the local Ghorman Front resistance group to grow bolder in their anti-Imperial activities and give the Empire justification for their crackdowns.
+Their increased resistance culminated in the Ghorman Massacre in 2 BBY, where the Empire violently suppressed countless peaceful protesters in the planet's capital Palmo.
+The genocide fully radicalized Senior Senator Mon Mothma against the Galactic Empire, causing her to publicly condemn and name Palpatine as the perpetrator, accusing him of "unprovoked genocide" and being "the monster who will come for us all soon enough" and immediately being declared a traitor, though she was able to escape with the aid of Cassian Andor and later Gold Squadron and the Spectres, allowing her to formally organize the Rebel Alliance in a speech over Dantooine.

 The 2014 book Star Wars: Tarkin details the life of Grand Moff Tarkin and prominently features the Death Star.
 Catalyst: A Rogue One Novel tells the story of the development of the Death Star's superweapon by Galen Erso and Krennic's deception of him.
 It also reveals how Poggle worked with Krennic on the project but then turned on him.
 In the animated series Star Wars Rebels, the two-part episode "Ghosts of Geonosis" hints that the Geonosians were nearly wiped out to extinction out of the Empire's need for secrecy.
 Saw Gerrera, having been sent to Geonosis to investigate, deduces that the Empire possesses a superweapon and resolves to discover the Death Star as depicted in the two-part episode "In the Name of the Rebellion".
 Though it is a dead end, Saw learns that the weapon is powered by kyber crystals taken from the Jedha system.